 As a result of the Public Sector Equality Duty, we publish the following information about our pupils:

-- 98% of pupils are recorded as white British – 2% are recorded as having another ethnicity.
+- 90% of pupils are recorded as White British

-- No children are currently categorised as being Looked After by the Local Authority
+- 0.5% of pupils are currently categorised as being Looked After by the Local Authority

 We have no information on the following protected characteristics: